-It's my third time to undergo shoulder rehabilitation and this time, it's my left, post arthroscopic shoulder surgery.
-The first time was for left frozen shoulder and the second time was for anterior bicipetal tendinitis on the right shoulder.
-In all these 3 physical therapy sessions for the shoulder, I've used various physical therapy equipment like therabands, physical therapy dumbbells and the finger/shoulder ladder.
+In all these 3 physical therapy sessions for the shoulder, I've used various physical therapy equipment like Therabands, physical therapy dumbbells and the finger/shoulder ladder.
 After being discharged by the rehab doctor, it is usually recommended that I continue the therapy exercises at home.

 Physical Therapy Tools for Shoulder Rehabilitation

 I usually don't have trouble with that arrangement.
-Although I don't have therabands at home, I do have stretch cords and some of the therapists during rehab are surprised I'm able to continue the theraband exercises at home.
+Although I don't have Therabands at home, I do have stretch cords and some of the therapists during rehab are surprised I'm able to continue the Theraband exercises at home.
 These stretch cords were purchased from a sports/hobby store and, ironically, were for the purpose of regular strength training, and not physical therapy.

-For dumbbells, I've always relied on equipment I use for strength training at home.
-I have a collection of cheap weight plates in various sizes and a couple pairs of home gym dumbbell bars with the screw-on collars.
+I have a collection of cheap weight plates in various sizes and two pairs of home gym dumbbell bars with the screw-on collars.
 I also have a pair of wrist weights or dumbbell cuffs, in case I wanted my hands free as I exercised.

 Although the finger ladder (or shoulder ladder) is a basic shoulder therapy device, you'd no longer be needing it by the time you're discharged by the rehab doctor.